GENUINE RATTLER 50 / 110

 The Ratter 110 found a far more unique spot in the market during its 2008 - 2010 run.
 No one else sold a larger 2-stroke scooter in recent decades in the USA aside from a few Vespa PX’s and Genuine’s own Stella 150 2-stroke.
 In terms of performance the Rattler 110 competes with the 125-150cc 4-stroke scooters out there, but in reality most people buy a Rattler 110 because it’s a ridiculously peppy and fun scooter once a few simple engine mods are made.
 It’s an enthusiasts machine for 2-stroke performance fans, so kudos to Genuine for caring enough to cater to that.

-OWNER REVIEWS (1) - Browse the Rattler Owner Reviews REVIEW - Add a Review of Your Rattler
+OWNER REVIEWS (1) - Browse the Rattler Owner Reviews REVIEW - Add Your Review

 - Strong value